NativeScript/nativescript-cli/PLUGINS.md

 ├── ...
 └── platforms/
     ├── android/
-    │   └── res/ (suggestion) + link
+    │   └── res/
-    │   └── MyLibrary.jar (add suggestion)
+    │   └── MyLibrary.jar
-    │   └── MyLibrary.aar (suggestion)
+    │   └── MyLibrary.aar
-    │   └── include.gradle (add suggestion)
+    │   └── include.gradle
     │   └── AndroidManifest.xml
     └── ios/
         ├── MyiOSLibrary.framework
         └── Info.plist
 ```

-* `platforms\android`: This directory contains any native Android libraries packaged as `*.jar` and '*.aar' packages.
-This directory can also contain res/ folder which contains all resources declared by the AndroidManifest.xml file.
-During the plugin installation, NativeScript CLI will configure the Android project in `platforms\android` to work with the plugin. (suggestion)
+* `platforms/android`: This directory contains any native Android libraries packaged as `*.jar` and '*.aar' packages.
+These native libraries can reside in the root of this directory or in a user-created sub-directory.
+During the plugin installation, the NativeScript CLI will configure the Android project in `platforms/android` to work with the plugin.
+* `platforms/android/res':  (Optional) This directory contains resources declared by the AndroidManifest.xml file. todo: add link
-* `platforms\ios`: This directory contains native iOS dynamic libraries (`.framework`).
-During the plugin installation, the NativeScript CLI will copy these files to `lib\iOS` in your project and will configure the Android project in `platforms\ios` to work with the library.
+* `platforms/ios`: This directory contains native iOS dynamic libraries (`.framework`).
+During the plugin installation, the NativeScript CLI will copy these files to `lib/iOS` in your project and will configure the Android project in `platforms/ios` to work with the library.
+* `platforms/android/include.gradle': This file modifies the native Android configuration of your NativeScript project.
+For example, native dependencies, build types and configurations.
+For more information about the format of 'include.gradle', see [include.gradle file](#includegradle-specification).

 ### Package.json Specification